31415pi/MortgageTool/README.md

 # mortgage_tool.py

 A Python toolkit for mortgage amortization, refinancing analysis, and true cost of homeownership.
 Built around pandas DataFrames so every table is directly sliceable, filterable, and exportable.
+Includes extended costs such as home warranty, utility costs, taxes, etc with linear regression to extrapolate lifetime cost of ownership..

 ---